 Dr Brent Coker is a researcher and lecturer of Marketing.
 He has a PhD in electronic commerce (“Predicting Internet Purchase Intention” 2007).
 Brent has spent the past decade studying Viral Marketing, and is author of the WH Smith Heathrow chart topping book “Going Viral”, which is the culmination of a seven year study on psychology of building a strong brand and customer engagement.
 Brent founded the dot-com “Fernland” in 1998, and is founding director of Deloosh Pty Ltd – a technology and market research company.

-Associate Professor Jill Lei
+Professor Jill Lei

-Associate Professor Jing (Jill) Lei is an expert in consumer behavioural research.
+Professor Jing (Jill) Lei is an expert in consumer behavioural research.
 Her studies mainly focus on consumers’ decision-making process – how and why consumers make various decisions in their everyday life.
 She has studied consumers’ decision making in various contexts such as consumers’ food decisions, high-technology product adoption, online purchase behaviour, and donation decisions.
 Jill has taught in a number of universities in the Netherlands, Canada, China, and Australia, and published her research work in a range of top marketing journals.